MorganKryze/Emails-Signature-Generator-Website/README.md

 ##### manage.py

 The `manage.py` file is a command-line utility that lets you interact with this Django project in various ways.
 You can read more about it [here](https://docs.djangoproject.com/en/3.2/ref/django-admin/).

+##### .env.example

+The `.env.example` file is an example of the environment variables that you may need to run the project.
+You will need to create a `.env` file with the same variables and their values.
+Keep in mind not to share your `.env` file with anyone or to put it in your git repository.

 ## Supported social media